by Ken Lain, the mountain gardener

 Forsythias prefer loose, well-draining soil.
 They have a good tolerance for both acidic and alkaline pH levels.

-April – Oct Rosemary should be irrigated 2 x weekly.
+April – Oct Forsythia should be irrigated 2 x weekly.

-Nov – Mar Rosemary should be irrigated 2 x monthly.
+Nov – Mar Forsythia should be irrigated 2 x monthly.

 Temperature and Humidity